-Property 1 All disjoint decompositions of an n-variable Boolean function can be uniquely described by a certain subset of strong decompositions of size O(n).
+Property 1 All disjoint decompositions of an n-variable Boolean function can be uniquely described by a certain subset of disjoint decompositions A. The size of A is O(n).

-Property 2 There exist a best variable ordering for a ROBDD for f in which the variables Y from any strong decomposition f(X) = h(g(Y), Z) are adjacent.
+Property 2 There exist a best variable ordering for a ROBDD for f in which the variables Y from any decomposition f(X) = h(g(Y), Z) belonging to A are adjacent.

 Property 1 follows from the results of [20].
-We define strong decomposition and describe the results of [20] in Section A. Property 2 follows from the main theorem of [39].
+We describe these results briefly in Section 3.1.
+Property 2 follows from the main theorem of [35].

 The presented algorithm examines all linear intervals of variables from a given ordering of a ROBDD and, for each interval Y, checks whether it is a bound set.
-In this paper we use ROBDDs without complemented edges.
-The procedure IntervalCut described in Section B, is used to perform the checking as well as to compute the functions g and h in the resulting decomposition f(X) = h(g(Y), Z).
+The procedure IntervalCut described in Section 3.2, is used to perform the checking as well as to compute the functions g and h in the resulting decomposition f(X) = h(g(Y), Z).

-A. Properties of the disjoint decomposition
+3.1 Properties of the disjoint decomposition